the-scouts/por/sphinx_source/chapter-13.rst

 b.
 Specific documents that must be safeguarded are:

    * declarations of trust;
    * title deeds to land or buildings;
    * stock and share certificates;
    * registration documents issued by the Association;
    * documents relating to motor vehicles, vessels and aircraft;
    * insurance policies;

 c.
 The first three types of documents listed may be safeguarded by using the Headquarters Deeds Custody Service.

-d.
    The Group, District or County Secretary must keep a register of such documents with details of their location.